HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/dam_persistence_architecture.md

      rm -rf '/var/lib/pgsql/11/data/dx'
     ```

     !!! note

-    Be cautious while executing the above remove command.
-The mount path for PostgreSQL is /var/lib/pgsql/11/data.
-Hence the PG 16 data folder will be available in parallel to dx.
-Hence please take utmost care while deleting the Pg 11 data directory, as wrongful deletion could cause deleting of entire data.
+         Be cautious when deleting the PG 11 data directory.
+The mount path for PostgreSQL is `/var/lib/pgsql/11/data`; the PG 16 data folder is available in parallel to DX.
+Wrongful deletion could cause the entire data to be removed.

 In case of upgrade failure, rollback to the previous CF version and reach out to [HCL Software Customer Support](https://support.hcltechsw.com/csm?id=csm_index) for assistance.